WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 ## Commands

-To mark a block of code such as a lengthy command or a code sample, use the following formatting:
+To mark a block of code such as a lengthy command or a code example, use the following formatting:
 - In HTML, use the `<pre>` element.
 - In Markdown, use a code fence (` ``` `).